DaveBlooman/daveblooman.github.io/_posts/2016-09-11-Consul and Service discovery, how it can help.md

 Consul's API is core to the other two tools, consul-template and envconsul.

 ### envconsul
 envconsul can be used to drive dynamic config changes from the Consul KV store and restart your application to take the values.
-If you are currently having to rebuild and server or Docker image because you bake in config, you probably know how a single character mistake can cause you to rebuild and change multiple servers taking a annoying amount of time.  envconsul is the best solution I have seen to prevent that, by giving you lots of options in how the app restart, what values from Consul are going to be injected into your app and what the behaviour should be if something fails.
+If you are currently having to rebuild your server or Docker image because you bake in config, you probably know how a single character mistake can cause you to rebuild and redeploy.  envconsul is the best solution I have seen to prevent that, by giving you lots of options in how the app restart, what values from Consul are going to be injected into your app and what the behaviour should be if something fails.

 envconsul is written in Go and is deployed as a single binary.
 You wrap your call to your app with envconsul, such as

 ```sh
 envconsul -consul 127.0.0.1:8500 -sanitize -upcase -prefix myvalues/ /opt/my_application
 ```
-What happens here is where specify the consul agent, then use envconsul to force a environment variable style, upcase, then pull in KV from Consul from a folder, `myvalues`.
+What happens here is we specify the consul agent, then use envconsul to force the environment variables to a certain case, upcase, then pull in KV from Consul from a folder, `myvalues`.
 The my_application can be anything, so you can print out all of the values from your Consul values using

 ```sh
 envconsul -consul 127.0.0.1:8500 -sanitize -upcase -prefix myvalues env